mhabib555/redis_with_laravel/readme.md

 ### Features
 - Fetch best-selling products from the database.
 - Cache the results using Redis to reduce database load.
-- Automatically invalidate the cache when product data changes.
+- Automatically invalidate the cache when product data changes using model observers.
 - Use Laravel queues using Redis for background processing.
 - Queue a job to send Best Selling Products report via email.
 - Simple React frontend to display best-selling products.